Your teaching future starts here...

 On this course, you will develop your skills as a teacher through practical activity and the study of theories and contemporary issues within further education.

-You will join fellow professionals from a range of subject backgrounds for weekly seminars, creating an effective peer network where a variety of teaching practice can be shared.
+You will join fellow professionals from a range of subject backgrounds for weekly classes, creating an effective peer network where a variety of teaching practice can be shared.

 You are expected to have secured your own teaching placement where you will teach at least 50 hours per year and have an identified subject mentor.